4W4I5/Semester-6-Notes/AI/Sessional 1 Prep/Sessional 1 Prep Notes.md

 			- A = Action performed
 		- Agent = Architecture + Program, where architecture is the hardware and program is the precept sequence
 ## 2.2: Good behavior: Rationality concept
+- What makes for a rational Agent
 	- Performance Measures
+		- Actions taken by an agent that lead it closer to the goal state via a desirable path
 	- Rationality
 	- Omniscience, Learning & Autonomy
 ## 2.3: Nature of Environments
 - Specifying Task Environments
 - Properties of Task environments